 Earlier this year (in February 2019) a report by the New York Hospital for Special Surgery found that concussion protocols were “ineffective” in two thirds of matches in last summer’s World Cup.

 It was well reported that Nordin Amrabat ignored medical advice in returning to play for Morocco (versus Portugal) just five days after leaving the pitch concussed (against Iran) in the World Cup group stages.
 The Watford winger stated he was “his own doctor”, adding that he “hoped he hadn’t done himself any serious damage”.
-He also disclosed that he was suffering memory loss.
+He also disclosed that he had memory loss.

 This raised understandable concern – and criticism – that FIFA’s protocol wasn’t fit for purpose and needed to become a rule, with concrete sanctions.

 An even higher profile incident happened in last season’s Champions League final.
-It emerged afterwards that Liverpool goalkeeper Loris Karius suffered a concussion early in the match.
+It emerged afterwards that Liverpool goalkeeper Loris Karius sustained a concussion early in the match.
 He famously went on to make two howling mistakes, costing his club the match.
 But continuing malpractice could have (even) more serious consequences.

 Are we heading for an on-pitch disaster?

-In March this year Arsenal goalkeeper David Ospina – currently on loan at Napoli – collapsed during a match having earlier suffered a head injury before being cleared to carry on.
+In March this year Arsenal goalkeeper David Ospina – currently on loan at Napoli – collapsed during a match having earlier sustained a head injury before being cleared to carry on.
 There were no snappy one-liners from medical staff reported in this story and luckily it had a happy ending.
 Ospina was given the all-clear after spending a night in hospital.

 But chief executive of brain injury charity Headway, Peter McCabe, wasn’t satisfied.
 “We are all shocked and appalled at these latest examples of concussion protocols not being followed in football”, he said.
 Adding ominously, “There’s a real fear that it will take a catastrophic injury to a high-profile player before any real changes in attitudes is forthcoming.”